rails/rails/guides/source/testing.md

 end
 ```

-If you want to keep the Selenium driver but change the browser you
-can pass Firefox and the port to driven by.
-The driver is a required
+The driver name is a required argument for `driven_by`.
+The optional arguments
-argument, all other arguments are optional.
+that can be passed to `driven_by` are `:using` for the browser (this will only
+be used for non-headless drivers like Selenium), `:on` for the port Puma should
+use, and `:screen_size` to change the size of the screen for screenshots.

 ```ruby
 require "test_helper"